ZenitechSoftware/AutSoft.UnitySupplements/Documentation/index.md

 ## Installation
 All packages should be installed using [OpenUPM](https://openupm.com/).
-For example package named example should be installed with the following command
+For example the vitamins package is installed with the following command
 ```
-openupm add com.autsoft.unitysupplements.example
+openupm add com.autsoft.unitysupplements.vitamins
 ```